-In Equation 41, the term $K(x_i, x_j)$ represents the kernel function.
+In Equation 45, the term $K(x_i, x_j)$ represents the kernel function.
 The standard kernel functions used in SVR are linear, polynomial, sigmoid, and Gaussian.
 The NMR input parameters are in the nonlinear relationship with the oil viscosity; therefore, the kernel must capture this relationship once the input features are mapped into a higher dimension space.
-In these circumstances, the Gaussian, or radial basis function (RBF) kernel has proven to be effective 104 .
-From Equation 40, the kernel function can be expressed as:
+In these circumstances, the Gaussian, or radial basis function (RBF) kernel has proven to be effective 111.
+From Equation 45, the kernel function can be expressed as:

-$$K(x_i, x_j) = exp\left(\gamma \cdot \left\|x_i - x_j\right\|^2\right) \tag{48}$$ where γ is the width hyper-parameter of the RBF kernel.
-Hence, there are three main hyper-parameters which need to be optimized:
+$$K(x_i, x_j) = exp\left(\gamma \cdot \left\|x_i - x_j\right\|^2\right)$$ (52)

+where γ is the width hyperparameter of the RBF kernel.
+Hence, there are three main hyperparameters which need to be optimized:

-- Gamma (γ): RBF kernel specific parameter which defines the support vector's radius of impact. - Epsilon (ε): the insensitivity radius- ε within which the prediction residuals are ignored (loss=0).
-This value controls the number of support vectors (SVs) and the smoothness of the function. - Regularization parameter (C): hyper-parameter, which affects the size of the penalty applied to model predictions.
+- Gamma (γ): RBF kernel specific parameter which defines the support vector's radius of impact. - Epsilon (ε): the insensitivity radius-ε within which the prediction residuals are ignored (loss=0).
+This value controls the number of support vectors (SVs) and the smoothness of the function. - Regularization parameter (C): hyperparameters, which affects the size of the penalty applied to model predictions.
 If too large, the model may store an excessively large number of SVs and cause overfitting.

-Literature findings show that the behavior of these hyper-parameters is interrelated, which should be considered during their optimization93.
+Literature findings show that the behavior of these hyperparameters is interrelated, which should be considered during their optimization100.
 Thus, the GS-CV approach was used to simultaneously approximate C, ε , and RBF kernel parameter γ (Table 7).
-Also, their in-depth assessment was performed from the analysis of the error curves (Figure 19).
+Also, their in-depth assessment was performed from the analysis of the error curves (Figure 21).